Behistun or Bisotun: town in Iran, site of several ancient monuments, including a famous inscription by the Persian king Darius I the Great.

 A few years after the statue of Heracles had been created, Seleucid rule in the Iranian part of the empire collapsed.
 For almost four centuries, the Parthians were in control.
 They also left monuments at Behistun: rock reliefs and a free standing relief.
 The two rock reliefs are both damaged, not in the least because a seventeenth-century inscription was added in something resembling a mihrab.

 The pictures above show the rock reliefs.
 In spite of the damage, one can still discern two figures, which are represented in profile, as was common in Achaemenid art.
 However, the inscription on top of it is in Greek and the Nikê, the winged personification of victory that (according to an old drawing) was once visible, is also in Greek style.
-It is not exaggerated to say that the maker of this relief, the oldest one made for a Parthian king, tried to combine two types of art, as if to stress that the Arsacid dynasty accepted two legacies.
+It is not exaggerated to say that the maker of this relief, one of the oldest made for a Parthian king, tried to combine two types of art, as if to stress that the Arsacid dynasty accepted two legacies.
 Coinage of this age shows the same program: they show an Iranian archer and have a Greek legend.

 The drawing shows what this relief once must have looked like.
 As you can see, four dignitaties, arrive to salute their king.
 The central figure carries the Nike and one of the men seems to raise a cup, a motif not otherwise known from Iranian art - and maybe an artist's error.